-When a multi is selected, this parameter determines how the sliders respond to movement.
-When set to instant, moving a slider will result in the assigned parameter immediately jumping to the slider position.
+When a Multi is selected, this parameter determines how the continuous controllers (knobs, sliders, wheels, CC pedal) respond to movement.
+When set to instant, moving a controller will result in the assigned parameter immediately jumping to the current controller value.
 With some parameters an abrupt change to the sound may be undesirable.
-In this case set this parameter to PassEntry and the slider will only become active when the Slider is moved past the Multi Entry Value.
-This results in smooth changes to the sound.
+In this case set this parameter to Pass Entry Value, the controller will only become active when it is moved past the controller's Entry Value.
+This results in smoother changes to the sound.